spryker/spryker-docs/docs/marketplace/user/merchant-portal-user-guides/202108.0/products/abstract-products/creating-marketplace-abstract-product.md

 ---
-title: Creating a marketplace abstract product
+title: Creating marketplace abstract products
 last_updated: Aug 11, 2021
 description: This document describes how to create marketplace abstract products in the Merchant Portal.
 template: back-office-user-guide-template
 ---

-This document describes how to create a marketplace abstract product.
+This document describes how to create marketplace abstract products.

 ## Prerequisites

 To start working with marketplace abstract products, go to **Merchant Portal > Products**.

-Review the reference information before you start, or just look up the necessary information as you go through the process.
+This article contains reference information.
+Make sure to review it before you start, or just look up the necessary information as you go through the process.

 ## Creating a marketplace abstract product